Palingeniidae

 Palingeniidae is a family of mayflies, members of which are known as spiny-headed burrowing mayflies.
 These are generally quite large mayflies with more than four longitudinal cross-veins on their wings.
 Males have short, wide pronotums and the legs are well-developed in both sexes.
 The cerci (tails) on females are shorter than the body.
 The nymphs live burrowed in the mud at the bottom of large streams and rivers.

+One of the best known members of the family is Palingenia longicauda, the Tisza mayfly after the European Tisza river, also known as the long-tailed mayfly and giant mayfly.
+It is the largest mayfly species in Europe, measuring 12 cm from head to tail.